AbhiCoder11/mern-ui/README.md

        - for non-parmater URL "component" is preferred, and for parameterized URL "render" is used render is function that will pass all the props associated with that specific route as "JSX prop".

+        Immutability

+        Two kind of data type
+        1.Primitive- Immutable by default
+        2.Reference - Mutable by default

+        There are some functions written purposely to support immutability 1.concat()
+        2.filter()
+        3.reduce()
+        4.Object.assign()
+        5.map()

+        - spread operator(ES6) is quick way to use immutability in JS.